vk8459698/Ace-step-refactored/README.md

     To avoid manually setting this, you can run:
     ```pwsh
-    python bake_alpha_in_lora.py --input_name checkpoints/epoch=0-step=100_lora/pytorch_lora_weights.safetensors --output_name out.safetensors --lora_config_path config/lora_config_transformer_only.json
+    python add_alpha_in_lora.py --input_name checkpoints/epoch=0-step=100_lora/pytorch_lora_weights.safetensors --output_name out.safetensors --lora_config_path config/lora_config_transformer_only.json
     ```
     Then load `out.safetensors` in ComfyUI and set the LoRA strength to 1.
-But it may not be loaded correctly in diffusers.

 ## Tips

 * If you don't have experience, you can first try to train with a single audio and make sure that it can be overfitted.
 This is a sanity check of the training pipeline
 * You can freeze the lyrics decoder and only train the transformer using `config/lora_config_transformer_only.json`.
 I think training the lyrics decoder is needed only when adding a new language
+* After training, you can prune the LoRA using SVD.
+This can be done with Kohya's `resize_lora.py` after applying [this patch](https://github.com/kohya-ss/sd-scripts/pull/2057).
+If the dynamic pruning tells you that the LoRA rank can be much smaller without changing the output quality, then next time you can train the LoRA using a smaller rank

 ## TODO